kahnchana/opl/README.md

 ## What Can You Do?
 For future work, we hope to explore the following:
-* Adaptation of OPL for un-supervised representation learning
+* Test how OPL can be adapted for un-supervised representation learning
-* OPL performance with vision transformers (e.g DeiT)
+* Test the performance of OPL on more architectures (e.g. vision transformers)
-* Testing OPL performance on class-imbalanced datasets
+* Test how OPL performs on class-imbalanced datasets

 ## Quantitative Results